top of page

 Here’s how to navigate this phase:

-• Listen and Empathize: When a client raises an objection, listen carefully and show empathy.
+• Listen and Empathize: When a client objects, listen carefully and show empathy.
 Sometimes they just need reassurance.

 • Clarify: Make sure you fully understand their concern.
 Ask follow-up questions to get to the root of the objection.